New York mountain town awaits hurricane relief, 20 months later

 Randy Douglas, Jay's town supervisor, is no stranger to disasters.
 Occasionally stopping to mark the height of the water on his waist, he points out large junks of his town earmarked for demolition.
 He recalls streets where air boats ran rescue missions and shows a visitor where he was forced to turn back his truck because the flood waters were getting too deep.

-"I've been here nine-and-a-half years now and I have had nine declared states of emergency, so there's an issue here," Douglas said.
+"I've been here 9-1/2 years now and I have had nine declared states of emergency, so there's an issue here," Douglas said.

 Standing by playing fields and a bare river bank, all that remain of around 20 houses that were demolished after a previous flood in 1996, Douglas said the effect on the community is often greater than the financial blow.
 Accepting a federal buyout means the land can never be built on again.